6 Hacks to Avoid Hearing Damage From A ConcertPublished On

 A thumb rule for this hearing protection tip is not to try to get exposed to this loud music for more than an hour at a time.

 Especially when you are at a rock concert, then this break becomes a must.
-The best way to take these breaks is to go to the washroom or even wandering around, but your main aim is to stay away from these loud noises.
+The best way to take these breaks is to go to the washroom or even wander around, but your main aim is to stay away from these loud noises.
 If you want, you can also go for a snack break!

 3. Stay At a Distance From The Speakers

-I know it truly feels great to stay at the frontline; although being at the front of the crowd or in front of a speaker can surely give you an adrenaline rush, but there are high possibilities of you raising the risk of damaging your hearing.
+I know it truly feels great to stay at the frontline; although being at the front of the crowd or in front of a speaker can surely give you an adrenaline rush, there are high possibilities of you raising the risk of damaging your hearing.

 So if you decide to stay in front of those speakers, you'll slowly notice that your ears are ringing, painting, or you might have lost some of your hearing; that’s a sign you’re too close to the speakers.
 Therefore, immediately move back to help protect your hearing.